noresttherein/sugar/README.md

 # Scala Sugar #
 ## 1. About ##
-Sugar is a scala library focused on sugaring the syntax for commonly used code constructs and providing Scala-style interface to standard Java classes, but includes also various utility types, including more lightweight implementations to those in the standard library.
+Sugar is a scala library focused on sugaring the syntax for commonly used code constructs and providing Scala-style interfaces to standard Java classes, but includes also various utility types, including more lightweight implementations to those in the standard library.
-It consists of mostly simple classes which would find use in most scala projects - in fact you likely have developed some helper classes of similar functionality in the past more than once.
+It consists of mostly simple classes which would find use in most Scala projects - in fact you likely have developed some helper classes of similar functionality in the past more than once.
 They vary from simple facades for some standard Java libraries (namely, `java.time` and `java.logging`), through small utility classes and functions (like variable length tuples), to many one-liner methods and extension methods designed to make the intent behind code more apparent.
-It is directed more towards the implementation than the interface side of things and, as such, a good candidate for a shaded dependency.
+It is directed more towards the implementation, than the interface side of things and, as such, a good candidate for a shaded dependency.
 In fact, as various pieces are almost completely independent and, more often than not, very small, it is easy to just copy&paste the bits you find useful to your own project,